kubevault/kubevault/docs/guides/backup-restore-kubestash/backup.md

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using `Minikube` or `Kind`.
-- Install `KubeDB` in your cluster following the steps [here](/docs/setup/README.md).
+- Install `KubeDB` in your cluster following the steps [here](https://kubedb.com//docs/latest/setup/install/kubedb).
-- Install `KubeVault` in your cluster following the steps [here](/docs/v2026.2.27/setup/README).
+- Install `KubeVault` in your cluster following the steps [here](/docs/setup/README.md).
 - Install `KubeStash` in your cluster following the steps [here](https://kubestash.com/docs/latest/setup/install/kubestash).
 - Install KubeStash `kubectl` plugin following the steps [here](https://kubestash.com/docs/latest/setup/install/kubectl-plugin/).
-- If you are not familiar with how Stash backup and restore Vault cluster, please check the following concept section [here](/docs/v2026.2.27/concepts/backup-restore/overview).
+- If you are not familiar with how KubeStash backup and restore Vault cluster, please check the following concept section [here](/docs/concepts/backup-restore-kubestash/overview.md).

-- If you are not familiar with how KubeStash backup and restore ZooKeeper, please check the following guide [here](/docs/guides/zookeeper/backup/kubestash/overview/index.md).

 You should be familiar with the following `KubeStash` concepts: